BZIP intron candida

 Consensus secondary structure and sequence conservation of bZIP intron in some Candida sp.

 The bZIP intron candida is an unconventional bZIP intron located in the HAC1 mRNA in a subgroup of fungi from Saccharomycetales order.
 So far all species with this type of structure belong to Metschnikowiaceae or Debaryomycetaceae families.
 However, some of the best known representatives of Debaryomycetaceae - Candida albicans and its closest relatives - contain the shorter RNA structure instead (bZIP intron ascomycota-like).
 The consensus structure consists of two well conserved hairpins with loop regions defining the unconventional splice sites.
 The hairpins are separated by a long insertion with conserved motifs and a predicted secondary structure.
 Splicing performed by Ire1 results in excision of a very long intron that was first described in Candida parapsilosis.

+Diversity and structure

+The 'Candida-type' bZIP intron is defined by a symmetric hairpin architecture (H2 and H3) flanking an internal sequence, distinct from the asymmetric 'Ascomycota-type' found in Candida albicans.
+These introns can reach extreme lengths, such as 626 nt in Candida parapsilosis and 848 nt in Lodderomyces elongisporus, while maintaining the conserved core hairpins.